Year at a Glance for

 June

 - Scholarships: As you receive notification that you have been awarded a scholarship, please let Ms. Kifiak (Counselling Centre) know as this information is shared as you cross the stage at the graduation ceremonies.
+There will also be a link in Grad News which you can use to enter this information so it is included in your stage narrative.
+All the WGSS /District award information will be added automatically.

 - High School is finished!!!
 Congratulations and good luck!